Just a little bit

 Gas was getting low, and he needed some for the return trip.
 Not many gas stations out here, further and further from society.
 The cold lacked cruelty to a Nosferatu, a creature who was of the dark and of the cold.
 Of things antithetical to energy.
 But he was drawn to the warmth of human bodies and to the lingering fear.
 To the vulnerability.
 To the weak.

-Voracious trudged through the snow in the exact same clothes he was wearing, the shivering cold doing nothing to his body as it did what it always did as his body matched the temperature.
+Voracious trudged through the snow, now in full body armor beneath his trench coat, the shivering cold doing nothing to his body as it did what it always did as his body matched the temperature.
 But the blood did not freeze nor did his body ever at any time slow down when his mind had locked onto an objective.
 His rifle was slung loosely around his neck, hovering in front of his chest, ready to be shot immediately.
 His "Executioner"

 Ceremonial Greatsword was tied to his back and could be drawn given time.

 How long had he been walking?
 Running?
 A few hours with only some vague sense of where he was actually going.
 There was life here.
 A lingering dread which drew him.
 Almost hesitation.
 An unnaturalness which set him off and repelled most creatures.
 Competition was difficult when one was not an Apex predator.
 But then something happened.

 "What's that smell?"